Does a pretty deck with tropical leaves surrounding it seem like a great idea? Ferns can indeed go a long way in transforming the ambiance of a place.

 Up next is a lovely addition to rocky places, and you will love the small light green shiny leaves.
 The Maidenhair Sleepwort or the Asplenium Trichomanes has a dark stem with leaves on both sides of it.
 They are spaced out and have a rounded shape, which makes them look like fairy ladders, as many would call them.

 Moreover, we found this to be a very adorable fern type that can accompany rose bushes too.
 They grow well in full and partial shade and can only grow up to 5 to 6 inches in height.
-You will also be able to grow it in all kinds of soil, but they need to be well-drained and moist.
+You will also be able to grow it in all kinds of soil, but it needs to be well-drained and moist.

 Moreover, the rhizomes will cover the surrounding area and will look beautiful against walls, stones, and bricks.
 They can grow up to a height of 1 to 3 feet, and you will need full or partial shade for them.
 One can grow this plant in well-drained soil or a growing medium with a neutral pH level.